MichelangeloCali/dashgo/README.md

 # dashgo

-Building 👨‍💻 dashboard of an administrative panel, with authentication, registration and listing.
+Dashboard of an administrative panel, with authentication, registration and listing.
 Built with Next JS and ChakraUI

 ## How was it developed?